Free Causative Verbs Exercises and Practice Worksheets (with PDF)

-In this reference, you’ll find a variety of interactive and engaging worksheets that focus on different uses of causative verbs — from simple gap-fills and sentence rewrites to error correction and matching activities.
-Whether you’re a teacher or a student, these exercises will make mastering causative structures fun and effective!
+You’ll find a variety of interactive and engaging worksheets that focus on different uses of causative verbs — from simple gap-fills and sentence rewrites to error correction and matching activities.
+Whether you’re a teacher or a student, these exercises will help you master causative structures in a clear and practical way.

-Causative verbs like let, make, have, and get are essential in everyday English when we want to show that someone causes another person to do something.
+Causative verbs like let, make, have, help and get are essential in everyday English when we want to show that one person causes another person to do something.
 Understanding how to use these verbs correctly helps learners speak more naturally and accurately.

 Direction

-Choose the correct verb (let, make, have, or get) to complete each sentence.
+Fill in the blanks with the correct verb (let, make, have, or get).

 1. My parents always ______ me go out with my friends on weekends.